dizmo/Accordion/README.md

 ```

 As you see the body margin of the accordion panels has been removed.
 Since the
-list looks is almost the same (except with a slightly different gray for the
+list looks almost the same as before, no corresponding screen shot has not is
-scrollbar border), it has not been shown again.
+being shown.

 ![preview](assets/accordion-panel-alt.png)

-**BTW:** If you wonder where the red color of the accordion has been set, it has
+**BTW:** If you wonder where the red color of the accordion has been set, it
-not been set!
+has not been!
 Since no background color has been defined, it is by default
-transparent; further, since the dizmo itself has a red color (manually set at
+transparent.
+Further, since the dizmo itself has a red color (manually set at
 the time when the screen shots were taken) the accordion appears also in red.

 API: JavaScript